OPM/ResInsight/Documentation/UsersGuide/ReservoirViews.md

 Each of the wells can have some individual settings.
 These options works as specializations of the ones set on the global level (**Simulation Wells** See above) but will *only come into play when they are not ignored by the global settings*.

-This is paticularly important to notice for the **Show Well Pipe** and **Range Filter** options.
+This is particularly important to notice for the **Show Well Pipe** and **Range Filter** options.
 They will not have effect if the corresponding global settings in **Simulation Wells** allows them to.

 The properties of a single well are shown below.

 ![](images/WellProperties.png)

-There are only one option that needs further explanation:
+One option needs further explanation:

 - **Pipe Radius Scale** This option is a scale that is added to the "global" scale set in the **Simulation Wells** properties.